Skip to main content

 • All provisions in the organizational documents are consistent with state law

-If your LLC otherwise meets the requirements for a tax-exempt organization and meets the twelve conditions, then your business entity could be recognized as a nonprofit LLC.
+If your LLC otherwise meets the requirements for a tax-exempt organization and the IRS conditions, your business entity could gain nonprofit LLC status.

 Low-Profit Limited Liability Companies

-If you're not sure about forming a nonprofit corporation or a nonprofit LLC, another option is a low-profit LLC.
+If you need more clarification about forming a nonprofit corporation or a nonprofit LLC, another option is a low-profit LLC.
 A low-profit LLC is a for-profit business entity with a charitable purpose.
-Some states have not yet recognized the low-profit LLC (or L3C), so you will first need to determine if you can form this business entity in your state.
+Some states have yet to recognize the low-profit LLC (or L3C), so you must first determine if you can form this business entity in your state.

-Some business owners find the L3C appealing because it allows them to further a charitable purpose without worrying about nonprofits' restrictions.
+Some business owners find the L3C appealing because it allows them to further a charitable purpose without worrying about nonprofit restrictions.
 A low-profit LLC is not a tax-exempt entity.

 Low-profit LLCs can make profits from capital investment.
-Private foundations have to contribute a percentage of their earnings to a charity each year.
-This is called a program-related investment.
+Private foundations must contribute a percentage of their earnings to a charity each year.
+This is a program-related investment.

-Often, there is a process that the foundations must go through to make sure that the investment they plan to make, to satisfy the yearly requirement, qualifies as a program-related investment (PRI).
-However, a foundation can invest in an L3C without going through this long process.
+Often, there is a process that the foundations must go through to make sure that the investment they plan to make to satisfy the yearly requirement qualifies as a program-related investment (PRI).
+However, a foundation can only invest in an L3C after this long process.
 This is because the requirements to form an L3C match the requirements of a PRI.

 With FindLaw's DIY business formation service, we make forming an LLC or nonprofit corporation simple.

-You might also find it beneficial to weigh all of your options with an experienced lawyer in your area.
-Don't hesitate to consult a business and commercial lawyer about your small business and the type of business entity that is right for you.
+It is also beneficial to weigh all your options with an experienced lawyer in your area.
+Feel free to consult a business and commercial lawyer and an accountant about your small business and the type of business entity that is right for you.

 Was this helpful?